micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-12-rashi_en.md

 <b>Avram passed [traveled] through the land.</b> [Meaning] he entered it.
 <b>Until the place of Shechem.</b> In order to pray for Yaakov’s sons when they will come to do battle against Shechem.
 <b>The Plain of Moreh.</b> It is [another name for] Shechem.
 [It is so called because there] He showed him Mount Gerizim and Mount Eival where Israel accepted the oath to abide by the Torah.
 <b>The Canaanites were then in the land.</b> He [the Canaanite] gradually conquered Eretz Yisrael from the descendants of Sheim.
 For it fell to the share of Sheim when Noach apportioned the land to his sons as it is said: “Malki Zedek King of Shaleim.”
-For this reason—“Adonoy said to Avram, ‘to your descendants will I give this land,’” meaning, “In the future I will return it to your children who are descendants of Sheim.”
+For this reason—“Hachem said to Avram, ‘to your descendants will I give this land,’” meaning, “In the future I will return it to your children who are descendants of Sheim.”

 ### passuk 7
 <b>There he built an altar.</b> [In thanksgiving] for the tidings of [his having] children and for the tidings [that they would inherit] Eretz Yisrael.